-This will depend on the use case.
+Depends on the use case, I suppose.
 Frequently it's necessary, especially in RST, to indent two spaces, especially in a code block.
-In a . . note:: box in RST, you have to indent to the space after the colon after note, like this:
+In a NOTE box in RST, you have to indent to the space after the colon after note, like this: